 Cost: 250 ALL ($2.00)

-Due to the large Italian influence in Albania, there are many Italian foods on the menus – pizza, pasta, risotto, etc. We don’t mind though, as this type of food is one of our favourites!
-The wood-fired pizzas are actually really well done and can be found all around the country.
+Due to the large Italian influence in Albania, there are many Italian foods on the menus – pizza, pasta, risotto, etc. The wood-fired pizzas are actually really well done and can be found all around the country.
 We had a couple while we were staying along the Ionian Sea.

 Cost: 550 ALL ($4.45) for a large pepperoni pizza

 This honey nut cake is a typical Albanian dessert, and is also a very popular one.
-It’s made with all of the usual cake suspects – baking soda, flour, sugar, eggs – but what sets it apart are the honey and walnuts.
+It’s made with all of the usual cake suspects – baking soda, flour, sugar, eggs – but what sets it apart is the addition of honey and walnuts.

 Also, when the cake is ready, a hot syrup made with vanilla, sugar, water and cloves is poured over the cake and left to soak overnight.
-This cake was delicious, and wasn’t too sweet either.
+This dessert is delicious, and isn’t too sweet either.

 Cost: 150 ALL ($1.20)

 Sometimes when travelling, we tend to get a bit tired of having the same cuisine day after day.
-However, Albania had enough of a variety to satisfy all of our food cravings!
+However, Albanian food had enough of a variety to satisfy all of our food cravings while travelling around the country.
 We loved the fact that practically everything that we ordered from the menu would be not only delicious, but inexpensive as well.

 For more on our travels in Albania, check out: